ray-project/enhancements/reps/2022-04-07-serialization.md

 ```

-`serialize`method should return a `SerializedResult`, which contains 2 fields: in-band buffer and out-of-band buffers.
+`serialize`method should return a `RaySerializationResult`, which contains 2 fields: in-band buffer and out-of-band buffers.
 `inBandBuffer` is nothing else than a byte array.
 Users can use this field to achieve normal in-band serialization.

 ```python